 Downtown is home to about 1700 street trees, an important part of downtown quality of life.
-This fall and continuing in spring 2015 the DDA will work to keep downtown green by adding about 140 new trees.
+In the fall 2014 and spring 2015 the DDA worked to keep downtown green by adding about 140 new trees.

-The DDA has been working with the city’s forestry staff to identify trees that need to be replaced and to determine a replacement and care strategy for the new trees. $50,000 has been allocated to purchase and plant the trees.
-The new trees will have a one-year warranty that covers care and watering for the first year.
+The DDA worked with the city’s forestry staff to identify trees that need to be replaced and to determine a replacement and care strategy for the new trees. $50,000 was allocated to purchase and plant the trees.
+The new trees had a one-year warranty that covered care and watering for the first year.

-Downtown can be a stressful environment for trees and this work is part of a larger 3-5 year plan to maintain existing downtown trees and replace those that are dead or dying.
-In addition to planting, the DDA will work with the City to prune, repair tree pits, and encourage neighbors and businesses to adopt and water nearby trees.
+Downtown can be a stressful environment for trees and this work was part of a larger 3-5 year plan to maintain existing downtown trees and replace those that are dead or dying.
+In addition to planting, the DDA worked with the City to prune, repair tree pits, and encourage neighbors and businesses to adopt and water nearby trees.